-In many personal injury claims, emotional distress is a major part of the injury suffered—and a major part of the money the victim can recover.
-However, emotional distress damages can also be controversial, and courts have very strict standards for the circumstances under which they will award money.
+In many personal injury claims, emotional distress, also known as pain and suffering, is included as a type of injury suffered by the victim for which the victim can recover compensation.
+However, emotional distress damages can also be controversial, as courts may have strict standards when it comes to awarding damages for pain and suffering.

 Many types of emotional or psychological effects can count as distress: